Difference between Indian Developers and International Developers

 So far it has been a spellbound journey of ups and downs.
 Recently, at an award function, EngineerBabu was honored with a 100 Emerging StartUp award.
 Trust me, it is a journey worth every effort.

-Moral of the story is the way you nurture your development team.
+The moral of the story is the way you nurture your development team.
 If you’ll not let them explore the opportunities and problems, they’d never learn anything and never be able to contribute to your company’s growth and development.

 Thus, change in the environment and working culture, rest will follow automatically.